larioteo/BansheeEngine/Documentation/GitHub/dependencies.md

 **BansheeSBGen**
  - Banshee Script Binding Generator 1.0
+ - Only required if GENERATE_SCRIPT_BINDINGS option is specified during the build (off by default)
  - https://github.com/BearishSun/BansheeSBGen
  - Required for generation of C# script binding files.
 Not required if not using the scripting sub-system.
  - Executable (tool)